Could It Be an Allergy?

 How to Recognize an Allergy

-Although you can't always tell the difference between an allergy and something else for sure, here are some general tips to help distinguish an
+Although you can't always tell the difference between an allergy and something else for sure, here are some general tips to help distinguish an allergy:

 Timing is everything.
 The duration and time of year the symptoms occur can be strong clues to identifying their root cause.
 "Once you find that the symptoms are lasting two or three weeks or even a few months, we say it's probably not a routine cold," Goldsobel says.